Prospects for Direct Detection of Black Hole Formation in Neutron Star Mergers with Next-Generation Gravitational-Wave Detectors: Results.

 To demonstrate that the signal from a collapsed remnant is indeed consistent with a ringing BH, the post-merger signal for the prompt collapse case is modeled using a QNM and illustrated in Fig.~\ref{fig:qnm_fit}.
 The inset shows the $h_{22}$ mode from the \ac{NR} simulation with its peak taken as the reference for the time coordinate.
 The post-merger signal is then fit using nonlinear least squares to the model $h_{\rm QNM}=\mathcal{C}\exp({i\omega (t-t_{\rm start}))}$ where $\mathcal{C}$ is the complex amplitude, $\omega$ is the complex QNM frequency, and $t_{\rm start}$ is the start time for the model.
-For varying start times, the complex amplitude and frequency are fit to NR data, and the fidelity of the fit is quantified using the inner-product $\mathcal{M}=1-\int_{t_{\rm start}}^{2.2} \hat{h}_{\rm NR}^*\hat{h}_{\rm QNM}\rm dt$, where $\hat{h}_X$is a normalised waveform given by $\hat{h}_X=h_X/\sqrt{\int_{t_{\rm start}}^{2.2} h_X^*h_X\rm dt}$.
+For varying start times, the complex amplitude and frequency are fit to NR data, and the fidelity of the fit is quantified using the inner-product $\mathcal{M}=1-\int_{t_{\rm start}}^{t_{\rm end}} \hat{h}_{\rm NR}^*\hat{h}_{\rm QNM}\rm dt$, where $t_{\rm end} = 2.2$ ms from the peak of the strain, determined empirically to ensure the signal has decayed sufficiently but with controlled numerical noise, and $\hat{h}_X$is a normalised waveform given by $\hat{h}_X=h_X/\sqrt{\int_{t_{\rm start}}^{t_{\rm end}} h_X^*h_X\rm dt}$.
 The best-fit model that minimizes $\mathcal{M}(t_{\rm start})$ is shown with solid lines in Fig.~\ref{fig:qnm_fit}.
 The percentage difference in the best-fit oscillation frequency and damping frequency compared to the fundamental QNM frequency calculated from the remnant mass and spin is 13.5\% and 11\%, respectively.
 These values are typical among the set of 20 equal mass binaries for which this analysis is possible: the minimum, maximum, and median errors are 7.3\%, 17.4\%, and 14.4\%, respectively, for the oscillation frequency and 1.3\%, 23.5\%, and 7.9\% for the damping frequency.
 Our analysis confirms that the signal from the collapsed remnant is truly a BH ringdown.

 In order to gauge how useful the difference in the SNR in the intermediate ($f_M$) and upper ($f_H$) frequency bands is to distinguish long-lived systems from those that collapse to a black hole (delayed and prompt collapse), we compute the SNR in the two bands for all the systems in our catalog.
-The systems are optimally located and oriented with respect to the detector and placed at a distance of 100 Mpc.
+The systems are optimally located and oriented with respect to the detector and placed at a distance of 40 Mpc.
 The square of the SNR is given by